Buying Guides By Ethan Parker May 23, 2026 10 min read

 Performance summer tire installed on a car wheel in an outdoor parking area

-Key features you will see in this category:
+Key features you will often see in this category:

 • Stiffer or reinforced construction for sharper steering response during cornering.

-• High-silica tread compounds (often) to improve wet braking and wet traction.
+• High-silica tread compounds that can improve wet braking and wet traction.

-• Directional or asymmetric tread patterns to channel water and reduce the risk of aquaplaning.
+• Directional or asymmetric tread patterns to help move water away from the contact patch.

-• Performance-focused tread blocks and shoulders for more stable contact patches under load.
+• Performance-focused tread blocks and shoulders for more stable grip under load.

 🧭 How to choose the right summer performance tire for your needs